LexieData/LexieData.GitHub.io/capstone_project.md

 ### Track 2
 The second question is, "Which artists made the number one spot more than once?"
-I answered this by creating a
+I answered this by creating this formula in Excel:
+**=COUNTIF(Sheet1!Artist, C2)** <br>
+Where "Sheet1!Artist" is the "Artist" column I copied from the original worksheet into a new worksheet so it would only count the filtered rank 1 rows and C2 is the artist name I searched for.
+Then I copied that formula for the rest of the artists and found that The Beatles were the only band to be on the rank 1, year-end 1946-2023 Billboard Charts.
+They were on there two times in 1964 and 1968.

 ### Track 3
 Question three asks, "Did BMI or ASCAP songwriters have the most number one hits?"
 I answered this by using a